Brazil's Haddad confirms plan to alter tax model for shareholder payouts

 Reuters reported last week that the measure was part of a package of revenue-increasing initiatives being prepared by the finance ministry to be submitted to Congress alongside the 2024 budget bill, which must be sent to lawmakers by the end of August.

-"It is one of the measures being developed by the Finance (Ministry)," he told journalists.
+"It is one of the measures being developed by the Finance (Ministry)," Haddad told journalists.

+Brazilian banking federation Febraban said that ending shareholder payouts through JCP or imposing a tax on dividends without any countermeasure "would translate into a significant increase in the tax burden on companies and their shareholders in all sectors of the economy."

+This would imply "higher credit costs for banks and higher interest rates for borrowers, households and businesses," Febraban said in a statement.

-Haddad stated that the government's proposal for the taxation of online sports betting is well-developed and currently under review at the office of President Luiz Inacio Lula da Silva's chief of staff.
+Haddad also said on Monday that the government's proposal for the taxation of online sports betting is well-developed and currently under review at the office of President Luiz Inacio Lula da Silva's chief of staff.

 ($1 = 4.7297 reais)